SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

   - Workload ".NET desktop environment"
   - Workload "Game Development with C++"
   - Individual component "NET Framework 4.6.2 development tools"
-  - Individual component latest version of "Windows 10 SDK"
+  - Individual component latest version of "Windows 11 SDK" that your Visual Studio installer offers.
-  - _IMPORTANT: Ideally **unselect/uninstall Windows 11 SDK** to avoid accidental use as this will cause a "NOEXCEPT" build error._
 - **CMake** (make sure you select to add it to PATH during installation or manually after)
 - **Python 3.*** (watch out for Windows Python app installer "app execution aliases" which may cause problems - recommend setting these to disabled - see [this Stack Overflow post](https://stackoverflow.com/a/61958044))